CarrierIn - a FlowScan module for reporting on carrier or ISP input traffic

 modified.
 This allows you to ``freshen'' the image of the routing table

-without having to restart flowscan
+without having to restart flowscan itself.

-to use much more
+Using the BGPDumpFile option causes FlowScan to use much more

 memory than usual.
 This memory is used to store a Net::Patricia